Saranda—also known as Sarandë—is a popular coastal town in southern Albania.

 It’s no surprise that it’s grown from a once-sleepy fishing village into a thriving city, a bustling summer vacation destination.
-In this post, we’ll explore the area in depth and talk about the many things to do in Saranda, and it’s surroundings.
+This post will explore the area in depth and discuss the many things to do in Saranda and its surroundings.

 Brief History Of Saranda